timdeschryver/eslint-plugin-ngrx/docs/rules/prefer-inline-action-props.md

 ## Rule Details

-Lots of actions in an NgRx codebase have props (the action `payload`), and we need to define its type when creating an action.
-It might seem better to use named interfaces or types when defining those types, but in reality it will obscure their meaning to the developer using them.
-Actions props are essentially like function arguments, and the function caller needs to know exactly what type of data to provide (which will result in better IDE experience).
+Lots of actions in an NgRx codebase have props, and we need to define the props type of an action when the action is defined.
+It might seem better to use named interfaces or types while defining those types, but in reality, it will obscure their meaning to the developer using them.
+Actions props are essentially like function arguments, and the function caller needs to know exactly what type of data to provide (which results in better IDE experience).

+Note: some property names are not allowed to be used, such as `type`

 Examples of **incorrect** code for this rule: